 A distinctive and memorable aspect of elementary school education in Seminole County is the Environmental Studies Center.
-Otus the Owl (an Eastern Screech Owl) and the famous “filthy fun Mud Walk” are two of the highlights of this uniquely Floridian program.
-Located in the midst of wetland habitats surrounding Lake Jesup, these field trip and classroom adventures bring students up close and personal with their natural world and the wonders of their Florida home.
+Otus the Owl (an Eastern Screech Owl) and the famous “filthy, fun Mud Walk” are two of the highlights of this uniquely Floridian program.
+Located in the midst of wetland habitats surrounding Lake Jesup, students get up close and personal with their natural world and the wonders of their Florida home

 Grants for Great Ideas

-As with most schools across the nation, budgets don’t always cover the cost of special projects that actively engage students or provide innovative learning opportunities.
-Most teachers want to help their students go beyond reading, studying and memorizing and will develop programs that stimulate young minds and enable them to observe, question, get stuck, make discoveries and most of all, achieve!
+As with most schools across the nation, budgets don’t always cover the cost of hands-on activities that help students apply their knowledge – going beyond memorization so they remember what they’ve learned for more than a week.
+Engaging students in active learning lets them to observe, question, get stuck, make discoveries and most of all, achieve!

 Let’s Read, Seminole!